waxim/waxim/README.md

 ### ⭐ Highlights

+- Technical Architect on CV-Library's transformation to Next.js website and Symfony microservices, using a Kafka events backbone.

-- CTO for leading Sports Tech company MatchPint, overseeing a series of digital transformation projects and building solid engineering practises and culture.
+- CTO for leading Sports Tech company Fanzo (formally MatchPint), overseeing a series of digital transformation projects and building solid engineering practises and culture.

-- Technical architect and senior engineer for the membership mobilization team at The Labour Party.
+- Technical architect and senior engineer for the membership mobilization team at The Labour Party, focusing on their Phone Banking system Dialogue.

 - VP of Engineering at a fintech startup, building an engineering team from 4 to 24 in 6 months, designed and implemented the technical strategy to break an existing monolith intomicroservices and standardised development workflows.